slds-lmu/i2ml/content/chapters/01_ml_basics/01-08-learnercomponents-hro.md

 - [x] The parameterization of a model defines its hypothesis space.
 - [x] Supervised learning consists of three components: hypothesis space, risk, and optimization.

+## Which statements are true?

+- [x] For a given hypothesis space, different optimization procedures can be used to find the best model within it.
+- [ ] Providing two different training data sets to a learner will result in the same optimal model.

 {{< /quizdown >}}